-Having stormed head first through the pandemonium of 2020, the Manchester-come-Yorkshire quintet are back in their sulkily effervescent latest instalment.
+Having stormed head first through the pandemonium of 2020, the Manchester-cum-Yorkshire quintet are back in their sulkily effervescent latest instalment.

 Infused with nuances of agitation and unrest, Hot Money takes on a brooding and dusky persona, deviating away from the bands usual luminous soundscape.
 Opening to a combination of industriously resonant drums and devilishly fuzzy guitar riffs, the instrumentation saunters across your ears with a boastful flamboyance.